darklab8/autogit/README.md

 ## Description

-CI friendly tool for automatic following of Git Conventional commit rules Bthe tool generates automatically changelogs of new features and bug fixes for your product releases and also calculates next semantic version your next product release should be having
+CI friendly tool for automatic following of Git Conventional commit rules (standard for more descriptive commits) The tool generates automatically changelogs of new features and bug fixes for your product releases and also calculates next semantic version your next product release should be having

 ## Features